peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Low_Discrepancy_Sequences></a>
 ### Low-Discrepancy Sequences

-A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (_quasirandom sequence_) is a sequence of numbers that follow a uniform distribution, but are spaced so that "clumps" between them are less likely to form (than with independent uniform random numbers).
+A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that follow a uniform distribution, but are less likely to form "clumps" than independent uniform random numbers are.
 Sobol and Halton sequences are examples of this kind of sequence.
 Unfortunately, the methods to produce low-discrepancy sequences are too complicated to show here.
 Moreover, RNGs have a limited role to play in most kinds of low-discrepancy sequences, such as by generating a "seed" to start the sequence at.

 <a id=Randomization_in_Simulations></a>
 ### Randomization in Simulations